MetaFam/TheGame/docs/Guilding/building-successful-teams.md

 [![](https://cdn.substack.com/image/fetch/w_1456,c_limit,f_auto,q_auto:good,fl_progressive:steep/https%3A%2F%2Fbucketeer-e05bbc84-baa3-437e-9518-adb32be77984.s3.amazonaws.com%2Fpublic%2Fimages%2Fb72a9a69-b6f1-4839-8175-714422d660e2_683x391.png)](https://cdn.substack.com/image/fetch/c_limit,f_auto,q_auto:good,fl_progressive:steep/https%3A%2F%2Fbucketeer-e05bbc84-baa3-437e-9518-adb32be77984.s3.amazonaws.com%2Fpublic%2Fimages%2Fb72a9a69-b6f1-4839-8175-714422d660e2_683x391.png)

-When thinking about high performance _teams_, we tend to pin the outcome on things like skill, experience and intelligence - predictors of individual performance.
+When thinking about high-performance _teams_, we tend to pin the outcome on things like skill, experience, and intelligence - predictors of individual performance.
 While those are certainly important, it turns out they’re not _the_ most important when it comes to teams.

 [This dude Daniel](http://danielcoyle.com/) spent a lot of time with teams ranging from Navy SEALs to NBA Spurs to Pixar & IDEO, and found these three ingredients to be the most important in making teams successful: